 The Positive Action program promotes a social emotional learning curriculum that encourages responsible decision-making, self-management skills, social behaviors, and following directions.
-It is designed to guide kids through social encounters and encourages them to make their own decisions, become independent, and improve their overall well-being.
+It is designed to guide kids through social encounters and encourage them to make their own decisions, become independent, and improve their overall well-being.

 Studies show its effectiveness in schools, citing that Positive Action has helped students raise their grades, interact positively with peers, and improve overall socialization skills.